 The Peg Perego Primo Viaggio Shuttle Plus 120 Booster Car Seat is designed to seat children weighing 40 to 120 pounds.
 As your child grows, this Peg Perego car seat transitions from high back booster to backless booster.
 The frame is made of reinforced aluminum and the car seat is adjustable at many different points.

 Evenflo Chase Harnessed Booster Seat

 The Evenflo Chase Harnessed Booster Seat is just over 17 inches wide, which includes the two cup holders.
 This makes it a great narrow booster seat option.
 The seat can be used as a harnessed booster or a high back booster seat.
 Although there is no backless booster option, this is another budget-friendly booster seat.

 Hifold – The Fit and Fold Booster

 From the makers of the Mifold Booster (see our full Mifold Review!) comes the Hifold, a completely adjustable booster seat.
 There are 243 points of adjustment to make this work for any kid from 33 to 100 pounds.
 Plus, it can fold down into a cube for storage.
 The base can be anywhere from 12.8 inches wide to 15.6 inches wide, depending on your settings.
 Talk about narrow!

 Narrow Car Seats by Manufacturer

-Narrow car seats are available from many different brands, yet some brands have more narrow selections than other.
-Many of the higher priced, top-rated brands offer a variety of narrow child safety seats.
+Narrow car seats are available from many different brands, yet some brands have more narrow selections than others.
+Many of the higher-priced, top-rated brands offer a variety of narrow child safety seats.